itteco/iframely/docs/API.md

  - `twitter` - link extracted from Twitter Cards semantics.
  - `oembed` - link extracted from oEmbed/1 object.

-You would need to make a decision wheather you want to trust specific origins or not or use [Iframely Whitelist File](http://iframely.com/qa).
+You would need to make a decision wheather you want to trust specific origins or not or use [Iframely Domains DB](http://iframely.com/qa).
+Our domains DB will convert a number of domains into responsive widgets and also give you additional `rels`, for example as `ssl` and `autoplay` for players, so that you can make better user experience decisions.

 ### MIME `type`